The best (almost) unlimited mobile phone plans

 Best ‘unlimited’ data overall

-Vodafone’s $80 Red Plus Plan tosses up an enormous 150GB for $80 per month, as well as unlimited national calls and text minutes, unlimited international minutes to Zone 1 countries and 300 minutes to Zone 2 countries.
+Vodafone’s $80 Red Plus Plan tosses up an enormous 150GB for $80 per month, as well as unlimited national talk and text, unlimited international minutes to Vodafone’s selected Zone 1 countries and 300 minutes to Vodafone’s Zone 2 countries.

 What does ‘unlimited’ data really mean?